Unique Russian UAV with Variable Thrust Vector Characteristics Revealed

-The drone can operate in four modes simultaneously: copter, airplane, helicopter, and VTOL
+The drone can operate in four modes at once: copter, airplane, helicopter, and VTOL

 The Azimuth Research and Production Center (part of Rostec) is completing factory tests of a unique multi-purpose unmanned aerial vehicle (UAV) with a variable thrust vector, which was first announced in early February.